etzl/among-stars/README.md

 * \*\*\* - ***bold and italic***

 Note that combining of bolding and italic between two pairs is not supported (e.g. \*testing \*\*with\*\* combination\*)

+## Contributing

+Don't get confused with all branches.
+They're just how the project *could* continue.

+But there's *'curses-class'* branch which is a work in progress, and what I plan to do is to encapsulate all the functions that have something to do with `ncurses` in a neat object (class).